Jan

 Fearful of dental work?
 Learn about how we can use sedation dentistry.

 About 50 percent of traditional dentists in the United States still use mercury-containing dental amalgam in their practices.
-Most of us know amalgam as “silver fillings” but contrary to popular opinion, amalgam is NOT made up mostly of silver, but rather from an alloy of metals containing 43 to 50 percent mercury.
+Most of us know amalgam as “silver fillings,” but contrary to popular opinion, amalgam is NOT made up mostly of silver, but rather from an alloy of metals containing 43 to 50 percent mercury.
 Mercury, a known neurotoxin, poses a variety of risk factors for the health of patients and dental workers, as well as the environment.
-It is especially dangerous when used in vulnerable populations including young children and pregnant women.
+It is especially dangerous when used in vulnerable populations, including young children and pregnant women.

 Additionally, amalgam can actually weaken a tooth over time.
-This is often displayed by cracks or fractures that form in these teeth which often lead to a cusp breaking off and a crown or extraction being required.
+This is often displayed by cracks or fractures that form in these teeth, which often lead to a cusp breaking off and a crown or extraction being required.

 Although in the past it was thought that the toxic mercury was safely contained in the amalgam filling, more recent studies have shown that when individuals with amalgam fillings chew, their fillings actually emit low levels of mercury vapors that are then absorbed into the body.
 Mercury has been shown to be toxic, even in low levels of exposure, which can be especially dangerous for individuals with other mercury exposures or for dental professionals who are regularly exposed to this toxin.
+Instead of relying on this harmful and toxic material, holistic dentists opt for other filling materials that are more effective, like resin composites that are BPA-free.

 It’s common for people who have had dental work in the past to be concerned about the mercury that is in their mouths.
 Fortunately, there are procedures available to safely remove these fillings and replace them with a biocompatible option.
 During the mercury removal process, a strict protocol is adhered to in order to ensure the safety of the patient, doctor, and dental staff.
-This protocol involves the use of a HEPA filter placed near the mouth to suction off any vapors released, a rubber dam to prevent materials from getting into the mouth, copious irrigation, and suction, covering of the patient’s body and clothing, an oxygen source for the patient to breath, and antioxidant support with liposomal vitamin C and GI support with activated charcoal.
+This protocol involves the use of a HEPA filter placed near the mouth to suction off any vapors released, a rubber dam to prevent materials from getting into the mouth, copious irrigation and suction, covering of the patient’s body and clothing, an oxygen source for the patient to breath and antioxidant support with liposomal vitamin C and GI support with activated charcoal.

 To test biocompatibility, your dentist will request blood work, which will then be sent to a lab for analysis against a variety of dental materials.
-After analysis, the lab will rank the materials based on their compatibility with your body, so that you can avoid materials that may cause an adverse reaction and make an informed decision about which materials will have the least impact on your overall health.
+After analysis, the lab will rank the materials based on their compatibility with your body so that you can avoid materials that may cause an adverse reaction and make an informed decision about which materials will have the least impact on your overall health.

 If you are concerned about the use of metal or titanium materials used in traditional implants, your holistic dentist may suggest the use of zirconia implants, which do not have the potential side effects associated with the use of metals.